Configure SMTP for outbound emails

 Host: smtp.gmail.com Port: 465 Security: SSL Username: USERNAME@gmail.com Password: PASSWORD

-Edit the installdir/apps/dreamfactory/htdocs/bootstrap/cache/config.php file and configure the SMTP options.
+Edit the bootstrap/cache/config.php file inside the DreamFactory installation directory, and configure the SMTP options.

 For example, to configure a Gmail account, use the settings below.
 Replace USERNAME and PASSWORD with your Gmail account username and password respectively.

 'mail' => array ( 'driver' => 'smtp', 'host' => 'smtp.gmail.com', 'port' => 587, 'from' => array ( 'address' => 'firstname.lastname@example.org', 'name' => 'User Name', ), 'encryption' => 'tls', 'username' => 'USERNAME@gmail.com', 'password' => 'PASSWORD',